Advertisement Close

 Conclusion:

-We hope this “do’s and don’ts” guide has provided prospective applicants with further information on creating a strong application.
-In addition, if any of our readers are under 40, there is still time to get your application in for Arab America Foundation’s 40 Under 40 initiative.
+We hope this “do’s and don’ts” guide has provided prospective applicants with further information on creating a solid application.
+In addition, if any of our readers are under 40, there is still time to get your application in for the Arab America Foundation’s 40 Under 40 initiative.
 We accept applications until midnight on Wednesday, August 3, 2022.
 Do not be late!

 Now, Yalla Apply and Mabrouk to prior winners!